-* Both meal programs are overseen by our NYS Certified, Registered Dietitian Nutritionist to ensure the meals provide at least 1/3 of the recommended intake for older adults; and follow the most current Dietary Guideline.
-The meals provide whole grains, fiber-rich fruits and vegetables and are moderate in carbohydrate, fat and sodium.
+* Both meal programs are overseen by our NYS Certified, Registered Dietitian Nutritionist to ensure the meals provide at least 1/3 of the recommended intake for older adults, and follow the most current Dietary Guideline.
+The meals provide whole grains and fiber-rich fruits and vegetables, and are moderate in carbohydrate, fat and sodium.

 DETERMINE YOUR NUTRITIONAL HEALTH

 Read and answer the following statements to determine your nutritional health or the health of someone you love.
 For every ‘yes’ response, circle the number to the right of the statement.
 Total the circled numbers and check your score.

 - I have an illness or condition that made me change the kind and/or amount of food I eat: 2 points

 - I eat fewer than 2 meals per day: 3 points